-The company not only has a legal obligation to provide a safe place to work, but more importantly a moral obligation to all employees of the company, subcontractors' employees, visitors, and the public, as well as the protection of all adjacent property from damage.
+The company not only has a legal obligation to provide a safe place to work, but more importantly a moral obligation to all employees of the company, trade partners' employees, visitors, and the public, as well as the protection of all adjacent property from damage.
 Each employee has the right to refuse to work in an unsafe condition without fear of retaliation.
-Nothing less will beaccepted.
+Nothing less will be accepted.